CharlesEmil/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hey there I'm **Charles-emil Fouché** !
-Curently working as Sales Man in Darty.
+Curently working as Sales Man.
 I’m on a mission to transition from Sales Man to a Data Analyst !

 Let's stay in touch!
 Feel free to connect with me: